What is Multi-Factor Authentication?

 Setting up Multi-Factor Authentication

 If this is the first time you’re enabling Multi-Factor Authentication on your Brock account, refer to the guide below for step-by-step instructions on how to do so.
-You will need access to a computer and have your mobile device on hand to complete the process.
+You will need access to a computer and have your mobile device on hand to complete the process (depending on the MFA option you select, you may not be able to complete the setup process on your mobile device alone).

 NOTE: Once you successfully complete setting up MFA on your account, your MFA status becomes on-boarded.
 While on-boarded, you will not receive prompts to authenticate your logins until your account becomes enforced (exception: you will receive a MFA prompt if you attempt to modify your O365 authentication information).
 Enforcement of MFA on your account will be activated by ITS.